EldieTurner/LittleRestClient/README.md

 ### PatchAsync< TBody>

-This method will do a `PATCH` to the endpoint descripbed in the `route`.
+This method will do a `PATCH` to the endpoint described in the `route`.
 It takes an object `body` that it will serialize and send.
 The response doesn't contain a payload only the call status.

 ```csharp
 string route = $"users/{userId}";